Spacial/awesome-systools/README.md

 * [Retool](https://tryretool.com/): Custom internal tools have the same building blocks.
 Retool gives you those building blocks, so you can build them much faster.
 * [GRID: A simple visual cheatsheet for CSS Grid Layout](http://grid.malven.co/)
 * [PyPy.js](https://pypyjs.org/) is an experiment in building a fast and compliant python environment for the web. [github](https://github.com/pypyjs/pypyjs)
+* [strest](https://github.com/eykhagen/strest): ⚡️ Set up tests for REST in seconds with YAML

 ### Graphics